Lee Lorch

 In 1959, facing a blacklist by most US universities, Lorch accepted a position with the University of Alberta, Lee and Grace Lorch moved to Canada due to McCarthyism.
 He moved to York University in Toronto in 1968 and taught there until his retirement in 1985.
 He maintained an office in York and, in 2007, was collaborating with Martin Muldoon on a paper about Bessel functions.
 Lorch remained a political activist in Canada and was a member of the Communist Party of Canada, the United Jewish Peoples Order, and honorary president of the Canadian Cuban Friendship Association.
 Lorch's dissertation, under Otto Szász, focused on the behavior of certain classes of the Fourier series, and his subsequent research also focused on analysis.

 In 2007, Lorch was awarded the Mathematical Association of America's Yueh-Gin Gung and Dr. Charles Y. Hu Distinguished Service to Mathematics Award.
-In 2007 he was the first Canadian, and one of only 17 non-Cubans, to be elected to the Cuban Academy of Sciences.
-In 2012 he became a fellow of the American Mathematical Society.
+He was also the first Canadian and one of only 17 non-Cubans to be elected to the Cuban Academy of Sciences.
+In 2012, he became a fellow of the American Mathematical Society.